Quantifying the Persona Effect in LLM Simulations: RQ2: Can incorporating persona variables via prompting improve LLMs' predictions?

 We additionally perform a set of robustness experiments by swapping the order of persona variables in the prompt or paragraphing the language used to describe each persona variables and repeat the experiments on~\citet{kumar_designing_2021}.
 The detailed setting can be found in Section \ref{sec:robustness}.

-To evaluate, we compare model predictions with individual human annotations using $R^2$ value, Cohen's Kappa~\cite{cohenskappa}, mean absolute error (MAE) for multi-class classification or F1 score for binary classification.
-Our focus is on observing the performance change before and after persona prompting, rather than the absolute performance of each model.
+To evaluate, we compare model predictions with individual human annotations using $R^2$ value, Cohen's Kappa~\cite{cohenskappa}, mean absolute error (MAE) for multi-class classification or macro F1 score for binary classification, given the class imbalance in~\citet{frenda-etal-2023-epic}.
+Our primary objective is to observe the performance changes induced by persona prompting, rather than focusing on the absolute performance of each model.

 \paragraph{Result} We show the results in Table \ref{tab:RQ1_result}.
 The first row shows the ``Target'' $R^2$ values, which refer to the conditional (and marginal) $R^2$ value of the mixed-effect regression on the sampled data computed as in Table \ref{tab:rq1_r2}, while the $R^2$ in subsequent rows are from a fixed-effect linear regression predicting the human annotation with model predictions\footnote{in R notation, \texttt{annotation $\sim$ prediction}}.
 While these two $R^2$ values cannot be compared directly, the ``Target'' $R^2$ gives context to the fixed-effect $R^2$ values.
+To evaluate the statistical significance of performance differences between models incorporating and excluding persona variables, we conduct a bootstrap analysis~\cite{Efron1992} with 1,000 replications.
+We denote with asterisks those instances where incorporating persona variables leads to statistically significant performance improvements.
+For the overall improvement (last row), we aggregate predictions from the 6 models and apply the same bootstrapping procedure to assess the collective effect of persona variables.
 As the 7b and 13b models exhibit much weaker performance, we only feature results from 70b models in the main text, while the results from smaller models are included in Table \ref{tab:RQ1_result_full}.

-On average, among the 6 models considered, persona prompting shows varying levels of improvement on 3/4 datasets.
-However, the improvement in terms of $R^2$ is small compared to the target $R^2$.
+At the aggregate level, persona prompting provides varying levels of statistically significant improvement across at least one metric in each of the four datasets.
+However, these improvements are generally modest.
 For instance, in EPIC, where persona variables could explain up to 9\% of annotation variance, persona prompting only provides 1\% gain on average.
 The effectiveness of persona prompting also varies across models: for each dataset, persona prompting improves the performance of some models but not others, echoing the results in~\citet{beck_how_2023}.

 We note that overall, with and without persona prompting, GPT-4 consistently outperforms all other models in every task.
 Tulu-2 models outperform Llama-2 with performance on par with GPT-3.5.
 The Llama-2 models are, on the other hand, much more sensitive to persona variables, arguably to an excessive degree.
 For example, on AnnotatorwithAttitudes, persona prompting improves the $R^2$ by as much as 0.23 even though persona variables only has a marginal Target $R^2$ of 0.03.
 We show the robustness experiment result in Table \ref{tab:robustness}.
 The model performances are consistent across variations in the ordering and language use of the persona variables.